sinnie/learn_web_dev/node.md

 * Event Loop:
   1. callback queue
   2. Other APIs and stuff
-* EventEmitter's are objects that fake events.
+* EventEmitters are objects that fake events.

 ---